On Spectrum of kappa-Resplendent Models: Proof of the Main Lemma

-Discussion:\ Having chosen above our order, when can we get the appropriate indiscernibility?
-As we are using finitary partition theorem (with finitely many colours), we cannot make the type of candidates for $\bar b$ fixed.
-However we may have a priory enough indiscernibility to fix the type of enough $\bar b'$'s and then use the indiscernible existence to uniforming the related $M_{\bar b}$'s.
+\begin{Discussion} Having chosen above our order, when can we get the appropriate indiscernibility?
+As we are using finitary partition theorem (with finitely many colours), we cannot make the type of candidates for fixed $\bar b$.
+However, we may have, \emph{a priori}, enough indiscernibility to fix the type of enough $\bar b'$-s and then use the existence of indiscernibles to uniformize the related $M_{\bar b}$-s. \end{Discussion}